 There are many different tools used to apply herbicides.
 Here's another short list.

 Large scale sprayers - This equipment is often used by larger companies or right-of-way managers.
 Equipment may attach to a tractor, ATV, or other vehicle.
-This equipment can hold many gallons of herbicide, and can spray large areas in a short time.
+This equipment can hold many gallons of herbicide, and can spray large areas in a short time without a lot of precision.

 Backpack sprayer - A backpack sprayer is worn on your back, and you hold the sprayer wand to direct herbicide spray.
 Backpack sprayers hold a few gallons of herbicide and are good for treating small areas.